-M/s Deloitte Haskins & Sells, the Chartered Accountants (FRN: 015125N) were appointed as the Statutory Auditors of the Company at the annual general meeting held on September 28, 2020 for a term of five (5) years i.e. from financial year 2020-21 to financial year 2024-25 on such remuneration as may be mutually agreed upon between the Board of Directors of the Company and the Statutory Auditors at a later date.
+Further, it was proposed to appoint M/s Deloitte Haskins & Sells, the Chartered Accountants (FRN: 015125N) as the Statutory Auditors of the Company for a further period of five years i.e. from the financial year 2022-23 to 2026-27 on such remuneration as may be agreed upon by the Board of Directors and the Auditors at a later date.
+M/s Deloitte Haskins & Sells, Chartered Accountants have expressed their willingness and eligibility to act as the Statutory Auditors of the Company for the said period.